-From the architect.
+Text description provided by the architects.
 The Folded Apartment: How to make 50 sqm feel bigger than it is?

 Finding an affordable apartment in the centre of any city is very difficult.
 Usually compromises need to be made and in this case we bought an apartment with poor daylight, but a great location and a plan we could reconfigure.